conveyal/analysis-ui/docs/analysis/index.md

   <img src="../img/seattle-isos.gif" />
   <figcaption>Testing different scenarios, travel time cutoffs, and origins</figcaption>
 </figure>

-The modifications displayed on the map can be controlled in editing mode.
-(See: :ref:`toggle_mod_display`)

 If an [opportunity dataset](../prepare-inputs/upload-opportunity-data.html) is selected in the drop-down menu in the settings panel, the map will show gray dots representing the density of opportunities.
 For instance, if your selected opportunity data are jobs, there will be tightly packed dots in areas of dense employment, and less tightly packed dots elsewhere.
 One dot represents one or multiple opportunities, and the scale may differ between zoom levels and opportunity datasets.
 For example, if at a given zoom level, one dot represents 4 jobs, at that same zoom level one dot might represent only two residents.